Securitisation Fundamentals

 Regulatory Framework

-Securitization operates within extensive regulatory frameworks, particularly following the Global Financial Crisis.
+Securitisation operates within extensive regulatory frameworks, particularly following the Global Financial Crisis.
 Key regulations vary by jurisdiction.

 Risk Retention

-EU Securitization Regulation
+EU Securitisation Regulation

 US Regulation